-Despite the promise of our results, the impact of our study is limited by the nature of our stimuli and task: we focused on short-term consequences of manipulating popularity about science questions through upvotes.
-While upvotes have natural analogues on social media and in online learning environments, it is less clear how they might translate to a more traditional classroom or to other kinds of learners (such as children).
-Investigating a broader range of materials and cues, as well as variation across learners, are important directions for future research, as is measuring learning outcomes that could have real-world consequences for formal or informal learning.
+Despite the promise of our results, the impact of our study is limited by the nature of our stimuli and task: We focused on short-term consequences of manipulating popularity about science questions through up-votes.
+While up-votes have natural analogs on social media and in online learning environments, it is less clear how they might translate into a more traditional classroom or to other kinds of learners (such as children).
+Investigating a broader range of materials and cues, as well as variation across learners, are important directions for future research, as is measuring learning outcomes that could have realworld consequences for formal or informal learning.
 Having documented a new phenomenon, we need to better understand its boundary conditions and potential applications.

-In Plato's allegory, the purpose of education is to redirect an individual's 'sight'.
+In Plato's allegory, the purpose of education is to redirect an individual's "sight."
 Our findings suggest that manipulating the social environment is one way that educators can help learners figure out where to look.